firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/backup.md

 ## Docker

-If you're running Firefly III in Docker, backup the following:
+If you're running Firefly III in Docker, back up the following:

 - The Docker variables you've used to launch the container (s), and especially the `APP_KEY`-variable.
 - Any secrets you have used (database passwords).